CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

 \subsection{Summary of Design Principles}

-In combination, these principles shift the representational burden from individual detection pipelines to a shared substrate.
-Persistent identity, typed relationships, temporal continuity, governed evolution, and deployment decoupling establish CSTS as a foundation for portable, enterprise-ready security analytics across heterogeneous environments.
+Taken together, these principles shift the representational burden from individual detection pipelines to a shared substrate.
+Persistent identity, explicit relationship semantics, temporal continuity, interface stability through explicit mappings, governed evolution, and deployment decoupling establish CSTS as a canonical telemetry substrate for portable AI-driven cybersecurity.

+More concretely, CSTS is intended to do three things simultaneously: (i) harmonize heterogeneous telemetry into a common entity-relational form, (ii) preserve enough source-specific nuance to remain operationally faithful, and (iii) expose stable canonical interfaces that support downstream inference across cloud, on-prem, and hybrid environments.
+This is the sense in which CSTS is not just a schema proposal, but a governed AI-ready substrate designed to support scalable, interoperable, and model-agnostic cyber analytics.